LeedsCodeDojo/Recursion/Exercises.md

 Note: This is much easier in languages which have a recursive list structures.
 In other languages, such as C#, it's a bit of a pain.
 You could try using a Linked List.
 Or just move on to the next exercise..

+### 1.6 IsEven

+Write the pair of functions isEven and isOdd using Mutual Recursion.
+The pseudocode for this is:

+    isEven(n)
+      if n is 0 then true
+      else isOdd(n - 1)

+    isOdd(n)
+      if n is 0 then false
+      else isEven(n - 1)

 ## 2 Intermediate

 ### 2.1 Ackermann